 Can I drive my DIY golf cart on a main road or highway?

 Answering this is complicated because it depends on the laws of the state and the municipality.
 The rules vary by district and state, and you cannot give a definitive answer to this question.
-Check local laws before making any decision to drive on a main road.
+Check local laws before making any decision to drive on the main road.

-Low speed vehicles are another category that your DIY golf cart can fit.
+Low-speed vehicles are another category that your DIY golf cart can fit.

 However, you will need a 17-digit number and comply with other legal requirements of street vehicles to register as a motor vehicle.

 Other essential specifications include the use of the car on the street with signs indicating 35 miles per hour or less.

 You will find that there are residential neighborhoods where the municipal council does not enforce the rules.
 Authorities can ignore golf carts in those places, and you can decide to take advantage of this.
 However, do it at your own risk.